King Argentin: In popular culture

-During the surge of interest in Indonesian horse racing following the global release of Umamusume:Pretty Derby in mid-2025, several Indonesian illustrators created fanarts of local racehorses in the Umamusume style, including King Argentin.
+During the surge of interest in Indonesian horse racing following the global release of Umamusume: Pretty Derby in mid-2025, several Indonesian illustrators created fanarts of local racehorses in the Umamusume style, including King Argentin.
 The organizer Sarga.co later acknowledged this trend and launched a fanart competition celebrating his victory in the 2025 Indonesia Derby.

+In November 2025, during the Piala Raja Hamengkubuwono X at Sultan Agung Racecourse, an attendee appeared in a cosplay portraying an anthropomorphized version of King Argentin based on a fanart as part of a special “Umamusume”-themed exhibition race.
+The appearance received media coverage and became part of the event’s promotional activities.